autokitteh/kittehub/hackernews/README.md

 ## How It Works

-1. Reads the topic from the Slack command.
+1. Read the topic from the Slack command
-2. Adds the topic to the search query of HackerNews.
-Check out https://www.algolia.com/doc/api-reference/rest-api for more details.
+2. Add the topic to the Hacker News search query (check out [Algolia's REST API](https://www.algolia.com/doc/api-reference/rest-api) for more details)
-3. Returns the new articles related to the topic that are published after the code started.
+3. Return all the new articles related to the topic that were published since the last check

 ## Deployment & Configuration